ennioVisco/decent-tools/README.md

   - ocamlfind

 Decent has been built in May 2022 with OCaml 4.08.1.
 Later versions of OCaml seem not compatible with camlp4.
+Note that OCaml 4.08.1 has been released in June 2019, therefore, if you install newer versions of OCaml, you would probably get a 2.1+ version of Opam CLI which is not compatible.
+However, you can easily switch to 2.0 by setting an environment variable, e.g. (for the current CLI session), `export OPAMCLI=2.0`.

 ## 3. Installation

-If you wan to try Decent without installing it, you can use a Docker file allowing to build a Docker image and run Decent within a container.
+If you want to try Decent without installing it, you can use a Docker file allowing to build a Docker image and run Decent within a container.

 Otherwise, in Section 3.2, you can find instructions to install Decent on your machine.